A Structural and Nominal Syntax for Diagrams: Abstract

 \section{Abstract}

-The correspondence between various monoidal categories and graphical languages of diagrams has been studied extensively, leading to applications in quantum computing and communication, systems theory, circuit design and more.
-From the categorical perspectives, diagrams can be specified using (name-free) combinators which enjoy elegant equational properties.
-However, established notations for diagrammatic structures, such as hardware description languages (VHDL, \textsc{Verilog}) or graph languages (\textsc{Dot}), use a different style, which is flat, relational, and reliant on extensive use of names (labels).
+The correspondence between monoidal categories and graphical languages of diagrams has been studied extensively, leading to applications in quantum computing and communication, systems theory, circuit design and more.
+From the categorical perspective, diagrams can be specified using (name-free) combinators which enjoy elegant equational properties.
+However, conventional notations for diagrammatic structures, such as hardware description languages (VHDL, \textsc{Verilog}) or graph languages (\textsc{Dot}), use a different style, which is flat, relational, and reliant on extensive use of names (labels).
 Such languages are not known to enjoy nice syntactic equational properties.
-However, since they make it relatively easy to specify (and modify) arbitrary diagrammatic structures they are much more popular than the combinator-style specifications.
-This parallels the situation in programming languages, where combinator-based languages (e.g. APL) proved to be far less popular than languages with variables.
-In this paper we show how the two approaches to diagram syntax can be reconciled and unified in a way that does not change the original categorical semantics and the existing (categorical) equational theory.
-We also give sound and complete equational theories for the combined syntax.
+However, since they make it relatively easy to specify (and modify) arbitrary diagrammatic structures they are more popular than the combinator style.
+In this paper we show how the two approaches to diagram syntax can be reconciled and unified in a way that does not change the semantics and the existing equational theory.
+Additionally, we give sound and complete equational theories for the combined syntax.